Skip to main content

 6.5.
 The Contractor is not responsible to the Client or a third party for unauthorized access to the Client's data or unauthorized use of the data.

 6.6.
-The Client and its users determine themselves which data is stored, edited, processed or otherwise entered.
-The Contractor has no knowledge of this data and only makes the ICT infrastructure available.
-The Client and its users therefore remain responsible for the data entered by it, data analyzes or loss thereof.
-The Contractor is therefore not liable for any damage that
+The Client and its users determine which data are stored, edited, processed, or otherwise entered.
+The Contractor has no knowledge of this data and only provides the ICT infrastructure.
+Therefore, the Client and its users remain responsible for the data they enter, data analyses, or the loss thereof.
+The Contractor is therefore not liable for any damage resulting from the data entered, data analyses, or loss thereof by the Client and its users.

 Article 7: Changes to the assignment